Red Queen (anti-aircraft gun): Red Queen

 For reasons that are not recorded in available materials, in 1952 the Army decided to design their own AA gun of similar performance.
 This was assigned the name "Red Queen".
-(Note: Again, this was likely not randomly selected.)
-They kept the same 42 mm shell but introduced a shorter and wider cartridge case, likely to ease operation of the chamber.
+They kept the same 42 mm shell but introduced a shorter and wider cartridge case, possibly to ease operation of the chamber.
 In contrast to Red King, a single water-cooled barrel was used.
 A large disk-shaped magazine on the left side of the barrel, as seen from behind, carried the rounds.

 Cancellation

 Both projects appear to have had low priority and little documentation on either appears after 1957.
 421RK continued to at least 1958, while Red Queen appears to have been abandoned before then due to development problems.
 The last mention of either project is in a 1960 memo about leftover test rounds for the Red King.